-Project Report - A 1500-word (min) project report detailing allocated task conducted by the student towards the group project work, including analysis of and reflection upon practical research carried out in the group project work.
+A 1500-word (min) project report detailing allocated task conducted by the student towards the group project work, including analysis of and reflection upon practical research carried out in the group project work.

-Presentation - In-person group oral presentation by each project group.
+In-person group oral presentation by each project group.
 For supplementary assessment, group oral presentation will be replaced by individual presentation.

-Examination - open book/ unseen paper - A timed examination that takes place on-campus, with all students sitting the exam in the same place and at the same time.
+A timed examination that takes place on-campus, with all students sitting the exam in the same place and at the same time.
 Students may bring specified books/other resources into the exam.

-Mode of Assessment Туре Method Description Weighting Summative Dissertation or Project Report Including analysis of and reflection upon practical research carried out in the group project work.
-1500 words.
-30% Summative Presentation In-person group oral presentation by each project group.
-Individual Presentation - Supplementary.
-20% Summative Examination - Open Book A timed examination on-campus.
+Mode of Assessment Туре Method Description Weighting Summative Dissertation or Project Report Project report including analysis of and reflection upon practical research carried out in group project.
+1500 words 30% Summative Presentation Group oral presentation by each project group, individual presentation Supplementary assessment.
+20% Summative Examination - Open Book Timed examination.
 Students may bring specified books/other resources into the exam.
 50%